Julius Nyerere Masters Scholarship Programs (Fully-funded) 2022/2023

 To be taken at (country): University of Edinburgh UK

-About Scholarship: The Julius Nyerere Scholarship was set up in 2009 in memory of Mwalimu Julius Nyerere who led Tanganyika to independence in 1961 and became the first prime minister and later president of Tanzania.
+About Julius Nyerere Masters Scholarship programs: The Julius Nyerere Scholarship was set up in 2009 in memory of Mwalimu Julius Nyerere who led Tanganyika to independence in 1961 and became the first prime minister and later president of Tanzania.
 Nyerere received a scholarship in 1949 to attend the University of Edinburgh where he obtained a Masters of Arts degree that saw him study courses in English, Political Economy, Social Anthropology, British History, Economic History, Constitutional Law, and Moral Philosophy.

 Eligibility: The award will be made to a student domiciled in Tanzania who is accepted on a full-time basis for the MSc in Africa and International Development.